-Judge: Ohio can’t stop nuclear bailout money from being paid
+Judge: Energy company can continue donations to lawmakers

 Yost said while he was disappointed in the outcome of the ruling, he appreciated the judge’s attention to the issues at hand.

 The Republican attorney general brought the lawsuit last week, delivering on his promise to take the legal remedies necessary if the General Assembly could not do so in time.
+His goal is also to block Energy Harbor, the company now owning and operating the two plants, from collecting fees on electricity bills that were authorized through the now-tainted legislation.

+Energy Harbor is the former FirstEnergy Solutions, a onetime subsidiary of FirstEnergy Corp.

+FirstEnergy Corp. said in a statement Friday that it is pleased with the court ruling, adding that the state’s lawsuit “unjustly targets the company for lawfully engaging in the political process and supporting policy initiatives that matter to our customers, employees, communities, and shareholders.”

 The House created a committee in August to determine the fate of the legislation after federal prosecutors had accused Householder and four others of shepherding energy company money for personal and political use as part of an effort to pass the bailout bill, then kill any attempt to repeal it at the polls.
 All five men have pleaded not guilty.

-Note: This story has been corrected to show the judge’s ruling Friday denied only the attorney general’s attempt to block campaign contributions from certain energy companies to lawmakers as they consider a repeal of a $1.3 billion bailout of two Ohio nuclear plants.